Page loading ... Please wait.

 printer friendly page

-Royal icing is the perfect icing to frost these cookies with.
+Royal icing is the perfect icing to frost sugar cookies.
 It is not the same as the confectioners' frosting commonly used by home bakers to cover cakes and cookies.
 Royal icing is different in that it dries to a wonderfully smooth and hard matte finish that has long been a favorite of professional bakers to cover wedding and Christmas cakes.
-It is simply a mixture of powdered (icing or confectioners) sugar, lemon juice, and raw egg whites but due to the risk of salmonella when using raw egg whites, I have also included a recipe using meringue powder.
+It is simply a mixture of powdered (icing or confectioners) sugar, lemon juice, and raw egg whites but due to the risk of salmonella when using raw egg whites, I have also included a recipe using confectioners sugar and meringue powder.
 Now, meringue powder is a fine, white powder used to replace fresh egg whites and is made from dried egg whites, sugar, salt, vanillin and gum.
 When beaten with water and confectioners sugar it has the same consistency as icing made with fresh egg whites.
 However, I do find that royal icing made with meringue powder does not taste as good as icing made with egg whites, so I suggest adding about 1/4 teaspoon of almond extract when making the icing.
 You can find meringue powder at cake decorating or party stores (like Michaels) or else on-line.

 For Sugar Cookies: In a separate bowl whisk together the flour, salt, and baking powder.
 Set aside.